gaelso/SA-test/content/post/2022-01-28-pimp-my-blogdown-hugo-lithium/index.md

 ```

-- Under `params`, `favicon` can be commented out and managed directly in the layout HTML files
+- Under `params`, `favicon` can be commented out and managed directly in the layout HTML files.

 In `config.yaml`, only update base